Beef Shorthorn, the obvious choice for a start-up herd

 Setting out to establish the Trainview herd whilst the couple still lived in Northern Ireland before they flit to Jim’s native Scotland in 2016, she explains: “We initially studied various Beef Shorthorn female lines for consistency and then followed up visiting a lot of herds.
 We were looking for older female family lines that had proven the test of time, they had to be very correct, functional and well fleshed, and then we check out their performance data with Breedplan.
 We are also hot on health and only select from herds with the highest status.”

 “We eventually secured our first female from Ballyvaddy, she has gone on to classify at EX92 and we have retained a son as our herd sire.”
 The herd was one of the first to be officially classified when the society launched its initiative in 2016, it was reclassified this year and averaged VG87.
 “We have now reached the point where we are now looking to close the herd, buy in only very select females and being a very small herd using AI provides a choice of selected bulls.”

 Trainview has been successfully out and about in the showring.
 “We need to introduce ourselves and our cattle and we also like to support our local shows,” says Valerie.
 This season we secured championship and reserve at Kirriemuir, reserve female champion at Alyth and some tickets at Perth adding to previous success at Fife where we won the top awards on our first ever outing.”

 She adds: “Our objective is to develop a business focusing on that potential premium producing good breeding stock - bulls and heifers for both pedigree and commercial producers, and any surplus males steered and finished.
-Whilst it’s too early for Stirling success, we are scheduling entries for 2019.”
+Whilst its too early for Stirling success in February, we are scheduling entries for later in 2019."